wtsi-hgi/baton-python-wrapper/README.md

 defined to specify how a specific query (or number of specific queries) can be used to retrieve from and/or modify the object in iRODS.

-The API provides the ability to retrieve the queries that are installed on an iRODS server:
+The API provides the ability to retrieve the queries that are installed on an iRODS server (ironically, by use of a specific query!):
 ```python
 from baton.models import SpecificQuery